 I am a senior at the University of Chicago, studying English and Theatre and Performance Studies.
 I have worked with children of all ages in various capacities, including teaching, and I find that the best way for students to learn is to have fun and engage them.

-University of Chicago - BA, English Lang./Lit. and Theatre and Performance Studies
+Undergraduate Degree: University of Chicago - Bachelor in Arts, English Lang./Lit. and Theatre and Performance Studies

 SAT Composite: 2220

 SAT Writing: 790